MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### May 13 DEPLOY PRODUCTION - frontend @ v1.15.4
-Mover team!
  A pretty big frontend deploy has gone out, with little UX impact, but library upgrades.

 #### User/Support Impact